Embers of Care.

 Adeya and Dhakiya

-This painting portrays the experiences of Adeya and Dhakiya, two African nurses whose journeys to the UK were marked by challenges and resilience.
+This painting shares the experiences of Adeya and Dhakiya, two nurses whose journeys to the UK show both struggle and resilience.

 -